TritonDataCenter/rfd/rfd/0001/README.md

 and debugging.
 No zone transfers will be served to other addresses.

-A commandline tool for editing the `dns_zones` payload and other settings will be provided in the global zone, by the name of `sdc-tcnsadm`, as editing embedded JSON payloads in SAPI metadata is not the most enjoyable operator experience.
+A commandline tool for editing the `dns_zones` payload and other settings will be provided in the global zone, by the name of `cnsadm`, as editing embedded JSON payloads in SAPI metadata is not the most enjoyable operator experience.
 The tool will also validate its input by looking up the names of `slaves`, validating NAPI UUIDs, and verifying that there is only one catch-all zone configured.
-The existing SAPI support for `metadata_schema` will be used for basic validation of structure, but the `sdc-tcnsadm` tool will be able to perform additional validation.
+The existing SAPI support for `metadata_schema` will be used for basic validation of structure, but the `cnsadm` tool will be able to perform additional validation.

 #### SAPI metadata schema